workshopbutler/developer-portal/docs/widgets/update-notes.md

 # Upgrade Notes

+## 1.4.0
+No changes

 ## 1.3.0
-No breaking changes
+No changes

 ## 1.2.1
-No breaking changes
+No changes

 ## 1.1.0